steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.0.0/Host+Interfaces.md

 - \[released: 3.0.0\]
 - \[mandatory\]

 This interface is used to transmit any changes to be applied to parameters in the current processing block.
 A change can be caused by GUI interaction as well as automation.
-They are transmitted as a list of queues ([IParamValueQueue](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IParamValueQueue.html)) containing only queues for parameters that actually did change.
+Changes are transmitted as a list of queues ([IParamValueQueue](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IParamValueQueue.html)) containing only queues for parameters that actually did change.

 See [IParamValueQueue](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IParamValueQueue.html), [ProcessData](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html)